shuenj/tp/docs/UserGuide.md

 * The index **must be a positive integer** 1, 2, 3, …​

 Examples:
-* `list` followed by `affn 2` lists the people affiliated to the 2nd person in the address book.
+* `list` followed by `affn 2` lists the people affiliated to the 2nd person in the contact list.
 * Subsequently, `affn 1` will list the people affiliated with the 1st person displayed after the previous `affn` command.

 ### Deleting a person : `delete`

-Deletes the contact in the contact book.
+Deletes the contact in the contact list.
 If the other contacts have affiliations with this contact, the affiliations will be deleted automatically.

 Format: `delete INDEX`